-The Board can accept and refer for investigation complaints alleging violations of the Ordinances by City employees, officials and others subject to their provisions.
-If, after a complaint is investigated by the appropriate Inspector General, the Board concludes that there is reasonable cause to believe the law was violated, the Board may settle the matter, or hold an evidentiary hearing to determine whether the Ordinance was actually violated.
-All complaints, investigations, determinations Board and recommendations thereon are confidential in accordance with the Ordinances, though settlement agreements and findings of violations must be made public.
+The Board accepts and refers for investigation complaints alleging ethics ordinance violations by City employees, officials or others subject to the law.
+After an ethics investigation is completed by the City's Inspector General, the Board may dismiss the matter, or conclude there is probable cause to believe the law was violated, and then settle the matter, or hold an evidentiary hearing to determine whether the Ordinance was actually violated.
+Complaints, investigations, determinations and recommendations are confidential until a final determination or settlement agreement is reached.